 Tidal power is a form of hydroelectricity that converts tidal energy into electrical energy.
 The power available for tidal power generation in a given area may be greater than that of a wind turbine due to the higher density of water.
 The first advantage of tidal turbines, and of tidal energy in general, is its predictability.
 Moreover, that they are not visible (in the case of tidal turbines standing on the seabed), because they are completely submerged under water.
 The tidal turbine sector faces four key challenges : energy cost, availability, environmental impact, energy transport.
 The technology required for tidal power is well developed, and the main barrier to increased use of the tides is construction costs.
 The demand for electricity on a power grid varies with the time of day and the electricity supply from a tidal power station will never match the demand from a system.
 But this source of energy will be able to replace, in part, the electricity which would otherwise be produced by fossil fuel power stations.
 The global potential for tidal energy is enormous (tidal turbines and dams).
 The World Energy Council estimates that up to 1,000 GW of ocean power could be installed by 2050, equivalent to half the world's current coal capacity.

 The question of “best effort” versus “best in class” arises for heavy industries.
 They are ranked among the worst ESG performers in the world, and the materials they produce are closely linked to their carbon footprint.
 Is there a fatality for players in cement, aggregates, mortars and other heavy materials related to construction and infrastructure?
 Should the steel industry, the other big dirty sector in the world, suffer the same fate?
 To ensure the energy transition, we need these heavy materials industries just as we need the mining industry, so the answer is in the question.
-The rapid emergence of solutions to extract excess CO2 from the atmosphere raises essential questions for investors, policymakers, and society at large about measures to advance these technologies.
+The rapid emergence of solutions to extract excess CO2 from the atmosphere raises essential questions about measures to advance these technologies.
 CCUS projects are on track to extract more than 550 million tonnes of CO2 from the atmosphere, globally, each year by 2030.

 This editorial is the first in a long series dedicated to the preservation of the Oceans This first publication has no other ambition than to draw up a factual observation of the dramatic damage that the oceans have suffered for years under the effect of human activity, from the use of fossil fuels to overfishing.
 At the end of this long list of the damage that man does to his oceans, we will focus on defining the measures that are already taken, and that remain to be taken, to save our oceans, We will also try, in terms of ecological transition, to determine to what extent the ingenuity of man could make it possible to generate clean energy through the phenomenal and eternal energy that the oceans provide.
 We are talking about marine energy.
 A wide variety of technologies can be used.
 All these themes will be part of a series of Editos to come in the coming weeks.